 Abstentions and Broker Non-Votes.
 Brokers holding shares in street name for customers have discretionary authority to vote on some matters when they have not received instructions from the beneficial owners of shares.
 Under the Delaware General Corporation Law, an abstaining vote and a broker "non-vote" are counted as present and are, therefore, included for purposes of determining whether a quorum of shares is present at the Annual Meeting.
 A broker "non-vote" occurs when a broker or other nominee holding shares for a beneficial owner signs and returns a proxy with respect to shares of common stock held in a fiduciary capacity (typically referred to as being held in "street name") but does not vote on a particular matter due to a lack of discretionary voting power and instructions from the beneficial owner.
 Under listing rules governing voting with respect to shares held in street name, brokers have the discretion to vote such shares on routine matters but not on non-routine matters.
-At the Annual Meeting, the uncontested election of nominees for the board of directors, the advisory vote on executive compensation and the advisory vote on the frequency of the advisory vote to approve executive compensation are non-routine matters under these rules.
-Brokers that do not receive instructions from the beneficial owners of the shares are entitled to vote only on Proposal No. 2 (the ratification of appointment of Burr Pilger Mayer, Inc. as our independent registered public accounting firm for the 2011 audit).
+At the Annual Meeting, only Proposal No. 2 (the ratification of appointment of Burr Pilger Mayer, Inc. as our independent registered public accounting firm for the 2015 audit) is a routine matter under these rules.
+Brokers that do not receive instructions from the beneficial owners of the shares are entitled to vote only on Proposal No. 2.

 Broker non-votes are considered present but not entitled to vote.
 They will not affect the outcome of the vote on any of the proposals at the Annual Meeting because broker non-votes are excluded from the tabulation of votes cast on each proposal.
 Abstentions are counted as present and entitled to vote for purposes of establishing a quorum.
-An abstention will have no effect on the election of directors under Proposal No. 1 and the determination of the frequency of the advisory vote to approve executive compensation under Proposal No. 4.
-However, an abstention will have the same effect as a vote "against" the ratification of the appointment by the Audit Committee of Burr Pilger Mayer, Inc. as our independent registered public accounting firm for the 2011 audit under Proposal No. 2 and the approval of executive compensation under Proposal No. 3 because a vote in favor of each of these proposals from a majority of the shares present in person or by proxy and entitled to vote is needed for their approval.
+An abstention will have no effect on the election of directors under Proposal No. 1.
+However, an abstention will have the same effect as a vote "against" the ratification of the appointment by the Audit Committee of Burr Pilger Mayer, Inc. as our independent registered public accounting firm for the 2015 audit under Proposal No. 2, and the approval to increase the number of shares of common stock reserved for issuance under the 2010 Employee Stock Purchase Plan under Proposal 3, because a vote in favor of these proposals from a majority of the shares present in person or by proxy and entitled to vote is needed for approval.

 Special Note Regarding Shares Held in Broker Accounts.
-If you hold your shares through a broker, bank or other nominee, it is critical that you submit a proxy if you want your shares to be counted in the election of directors.
-In the past, if you held your shares through a broker, bank or other nominee and you did not submit a proxy or otherwise indicate how you wanted your shares voted in the election of directors, your bank, broker or other nominee was allowed to vote those shares on your behalf in the election of directors as they felt appropriate.
-Under applicable rules approved by the SEC, your bank, broker or other nominee cannot vote your uninstructed shares in the election of directors on a discretionary basis.
-Thus, if you hold your shares through a bank, broker or other nominee and you do not submit a proxy or otherwise instruct your bank, broker or other nominee how to vote in the election of directors, the advisory vote on executive compensation and the advisory vote of the frequency of the advisory vote on executive compensation, no votes will be cast on your behalf on Proposal Nos.
-1, 3 and

-4. If your proxy has been signed, your bank, broker or other nominee will, as in prior years, have discretion to vote uninstructed shares on the ratification of our independent registered public accounting firm (Proposal No. 2) and your shares may still be counted for purposes of determining if a quorum is present.
+If you hold your shares through a broker, bank or other nominee, it is critical that you submit a legal proxy or voting instructions if you want your shares to be counted.
+If you hold your shares through a bank, broker or other nominee, and you do not submit a proxy or otherwise instruct your bank, broker or other nominee how to vote in the election of directors, no votes will be cast on your behalf on Proposal Nos.
+1 and 3.
+If you submit a signed proxy, but do not provide voting instructions, your bank, broker or other nominee will, as in prior years, have discretion to vote uninstructed shares on the ratification of our independent registered public accounting firm (Proposal No. 2), and your shares may still be counted for purposes of determining if a quorum is present.